stzhang-patrick/stzhang-patrick.github.io/index.md

 <!-- I am a research assistant at Wuhan University.
 I received my BSc.
 Degree from School of Information Management, Wuhan University and my MSc.
 Degree from Department of Information Engineering, the Chinese University of Hong Kong.
 I am a member of the Key Laboratory of Smart Archives (Wuhan) under the leadership of [Prof. Ping Wang](https://sim.whu.edu.cn/info/1571/85472.htm).
 Additionally, I'm fortunate to receive guidance from [Dr. Zuchao Li](https://zcli-charlie.github.io/) and [Prof. John K. Zao](https://www.ie.cuhk.edu.hk/faculty/zao-kar-kin-john/). -->

-I am a passionate research intern at [DeepLang](https://deeplang.ai/), where I focus on LLM pretraining.
+I am a research intern at [DeepLang](https://deeplang.ai/), where I focus on LLM pretraining.
 I also work on domain-specific LLM development as a member of the Key Laboratory of Archival Intelligent Development and Service, NAAC.
 I am privileged to work under the guidance of  [Prof. John K. Zao](https://www.ie.cuhk.edu.hk/faculty/zao-kar-kin-john/), [Dr. Zuchao Li](https://zcli-charlie.github.io/), and [Prof. Ping Wang](https://sim.whu.edu.cn/info/1571/85472.htm).
-My recent projects involve investigating the scaling law of decoder-only MoE models and exploring multi-task generalization through PEFT.
+My recent projects involve investigating the potential of MoE models and exploring efficient multimodal pretraining on low-resource modalities.

 <br>